ngkengwooi/fiji-installer/README.md

 # fiji-installer
-Inno Setup script to create Windows installers for [Fiji (is just ImageJ)](https://imagej.net/Fiji).
+Inno Setup script to create Windows installers for [Fiji (Is Just ImageJ)](https://imagej.net/Fiji).

 ## Where's the installer?